 - Plays Well With Other Smart Devices: In an increasingly complex smart home network, playing well with other devices is a necessity.
 If all you need is a smart sprinkler system, then ignore this.
 But chances are, you probably either have other devices or plan on adding other devices later.
 The most important compatibility will be with your “smart hub”, whether it’s the SmartThings Hub, Amazon Echo, Wink or even just working with IFTTT or Alexa.

-- Works as Advertised: You would be surprised at how many smart devices are shipped too early.
+- Works as Advertised / Reliability: You would be surprised at how many smart devices are shipped too early.
 Especially with the popularity of Kickstarter backed products, there’s a tendency to over-promise and under deliver.
 This is one of things I carefully measure up when reviewing any of these devices.
+Note: One of the BIG killers of otherwise good smart home technology is poor Wi-Fi connection issues, particularly when it’s a bad receiver on the unit itself.

 - Price: At the end of the day, price is the main concern for some people.
-Most systems will run you about $150 – 300 all in.
 In general, there isn’t TOO much difference between most of the leading devices.
 However, be on the lookout for cheap knock-offs from China (or elsewhere), especially as the market picks up.

-The Top Smart Sprinkler Systems Currently on the Market
+The Top Smart Irrigation Controller System Currently on the Market

 Without further delay, here are the leading systems currently on the market (and what I think of them):

 - Rachio IRO: The Rachio is definitely one of the more popular smart irrigation systems currently available.
 Standard versions come in 8-zone or and expanded 16 zones.
 The device features a well thought out app that can monitor a host of variables to select the right watering ratios.
 In particular, slope type, vegetation, slope angle, sunlight, nozzle type, etc… You can pull from either local or national weather stations.
 A useful “water report” feature will tell you how much water you have saved.
 Bottom line savings are claimed to be about 30%, but this tends to vary based on location.
 This device is available for EPA rebates (in some areas) and is “WaterSense Certified“.
+Rachio is also compatible as a Z-wave sprinkler, able to integrate into the rest of your smart home on this protocol.
 Pricing is relatively affordable, as you can see below.

 - Skydrop: Skydrop is another major player in the space and rivals the Rachio for market share.
 The advantage of the Skydrop is that it integrates closely with the Nest thermostat.
 Another advantage of the Skydrop is the excellent customer support.
 In other areas, the Skydrop measures up nicely when compared to the Rachio.
 Namely, The Skydrop does have a jog wheel toggle based system on the device itself.
 It CAN still can suffer from the occasional disconnect between the weather forecast and the actual results on the ground.
 Like the Rachio, it’s EPA WaterSense certified as well.
 To get the full picture, you can read my Skydrop review here.